2016 Kundby bomb plot: Background

-15-year-old Natascha Colding-Olsen planned to build a bomb to blow up two schools in Denmark: Sydskolen in Fårevejle (near Holbæk), which she previously attended, and Carolineskolen, a Jewish school in Copenhagen.
+15-year-old Natascha Colding-Olsen planned to build a bomb to blow up two schools in Denmark: Sydskolen in Fårevejle Stationsby (near Holbæk), which she previously attended, and Carolineskolen, a Jewish school in Copenhagen.
 The plotter was 17 at the time of her trial.
 An American captain from Iraq warned Denmark, which led to detention of the girl and a 24-year-old Turkish man.
 The plotter, a recent convert to Islam, wrote on her Facebook page of her desire to help convert more Danish people to Islam and joined a Facebook page for ISIS supporters.
 Colding-Olsen was described as having undergone a rapid transformation, changing within a few months from a teenager interested in clothes and boys, into a young woman interested in fighting a holy war.
 She told the court that she became interested because Islamist ideas and ISIS were "exciting".

 The Turkish man was not charged in the Kundby plot due to insufficient evidence against him, but in early 2017, when 25 years old, he received a prison sentence, lost his Danish citizenship (he had been a dual national of Turkey and Denmark) and was banned for life from visiting Denmark after being convicted of joining the terror organization ISIS during trips to Syria.
 He was only the second person to lose his Danish citizenship due to terror-related charges.